AWS Edge Egress¶

 - Navigate to Manage -> Gateways -> Gateways

 - Select the account you previously created

 Parameter Description Instance Type Choose the type (AWS_M5_2XLARGE) from the drop down Gateway Type Auto Scaling.
 (Look at the implementation guide for single instance Gateway and the use case for that) Minimum Instances Select the minimum number of instances that you plan to deploy Maximum Instances Select the maximum number instances that you plan to deploy.
-This is the maximum number that is used for auto-scaling in each availability zone HealthCheck Port Default is 65534 Packet Capture (optional) Packet capture profile for threat pcaps Diagnostics (optional) Diagnostics profile for debugging Log (optional) Log profile to forward to Splunk or syslog
+This is the maximum number that is used for auto-scaling in each availability zone HealthCheck Port Default is 65534 Packet Capture (optional) Packet capture profile for threat and flow pcaps Diagnostics (optional) Diagnostics profile for debugging Log (optional) Log profile to forward to Splunk or syslog

 Provide the following parameters

 Parameter Description Use AWS Gateway Load Balancer Check this box to use the AWS Gateway Load Balancer.
 This will consolidate Egress and East-West into a single Gateway.
 This is not available in all the AWS regions yet.
 Please check your AWS account if this option is available.
 Security Choose Egress Gateway Image Image to be deployed Policy Ruleset Select the policy ruleset to associate with this Gateway.
 If you don't have any policy ruleset you can create a new by choosing Create New Region Select the region this Gateway will be deployed into VPC Select the VPC in which the Valtix Gateway is deployed Key Pair Select the key pair to associate with this Gateway IAM Role for Gateway Select the IAM role to associate with this Gateway Mgmt.
 Security Group Select the security group to associate with the management interface Datapath Security Group Select the security group to associate with the datapath interface